Nicholas Monsarrat: Work

 Monsarrat's first three novels, published during 1934–1937 and now out of print, were realistic treatments of modern social problems informed by his leftist politics.
 The Visitor, his only play, was in the same category.
 His fourth novel and first major work, This Is the Schoolroom, had a different theme.
 The story of a young, idealistic, aspiring writer experiencing the "real world" for the first time, it is at least partly autobiographical.

-The Cruel Sea (1951), Monsarrat's first postwar novel, is widely regarded as his best work: It is the only one of his novels that is still read widely.
+The Cruel Sea (1951), Monsarrat's first postwar novel, is widely regarded as his best work.
 Based on his own wartime service, it concerned the young naval officer Keith Lockhart during a series of postings in corvettes and frigates.
 It was one of the first novels to depict life aboard the vital, but unglamorous, "small ships" of World War II — ships for which the sea was as much a threat as the enemy.
 Monsarrat's short-story collections HMS Marlborough Will Enter Harbour (1949), and The Ship That Died of Shame (1959, made into a movie of the same name), had the same theme and gained popularity by association with The Cruel Sea.

 The similar Three Corvettes (1945 and 1953) comprising HM Corvette (set aboard a Flower-class corvette in the North Atlantic), East Coast Corvette (as First Lieutenant of HMS Guillemot) and Corvette Command (as Commanding Officer of HMS Shearwater) is actually an anthology of three true-experience stories he published during the war years and shows appropriate care for what the Censor might say.
 Thus Guillemot has the pseudonym Dipper and Shearwater the pseudonym Winger in the book.
 HM Frigate is similar but deals with his time in command of two frigates.
 His use of the name Dipper could allude to his formative years when summer holidays were spent with his family at Trearddur Bay on Anglesey.
 They were members of the famous sailing club based there, and he recounted much of this part of his life in a book My Brother Denys.
 Denys Monsarrat was killed in Egypt during the middle part of the war whilst his brother was serving with the Royal Navy.
 Another tale recounts his bringing his ship into Trearddur Bay during the war for old times' sake.